 - We also acknowledge your motivation and commitment by awarding points for any presentations at conferences, publications in journals or newsletters and voluntary work that you have undertaken.
 There are no minimum criteria attached to this section.

 - We are committed to increasing the diversity of the profession and we will start using contextual information in our selection process.
 As this is a new initiative, please keep checking our website (http://nwcpp.bangor.ac.uk/) for more information.

 We welcome applications from all interested high calibre candidates.
 However, we do strongly encourage Welsh speakers to apply for this programme.

-Universities will not usually allow you to enrol onto a Doctorate in Clinical Psychology if you are currently enrolled on any other degree, e.g. a PhD or Masters programme.
+Universities will not usually allow you to enroll onto a Doctorate in Clinical Psychology if you are currently enrolled on any other degree, e.g., a PhD or Masters programme.
 If you have any outstanding requirements from another programme, you may be required to withdraw from that programme in order to take up a place or to continue your studies on a Doctorate in Clinical Psychology.
-Being in the final stages of any such programme, i.e. submission of thesis has occurred or is imminent at the time of applying, your application might be considered.
+Being in the final stages of any such programme, i.e., submission of thesis has occurred or is imminent at the time of applying, your application might be considered.

 This year, we will be using contextual information provided by you to the Clearing House, as part of our shortlisting process.
 We have been working together with other UK programmes to devise the questionnaire that enquires about your earlier life experiences that might have hindered you to reach their full potential.
 We will take this information into consideration when offering interview places.
 Candidates who meet all minimum criteria as described above and who a have a certain number of these contextual factors, will be invited for interview.
 As this is the first year that we have access to this information, we will be evaluating the impact that this approach has on the make-up of our new cohorts in the future.